augustianne/DeviceDetectorBundle/README.md

                     - 'acme_frontend_about_us'
 ```

-4. Setting optional mobile view.
+__4. Setting optional mobile view.__

 An option is provided for optional rendering of mobile pages via setting of a cookie.
 If this cookie is set, this will override the redirection and render the desktop version until cookie expires.

 ```
 device_detector: